forTEXT/katkit/content/about.en.md

 ## Funding

-This project is funded by the state of Hesse in the funding line "LOEWE-Exploration".
+This project is funded by the state of Hesse in the funding line "LOEWE-Exploration" from 12/2021 to 11/2023.

 ## Contact

 [Dominik Gerstorfer](mailto:dominik.gerstorfer@tu-darmstadt.de)
 TU Darmstadt
-Landwehrstraße 50A (Gebäude S4|23)
+Residenzschloss 1
-64293 Darmstadt
+64283 Darmstadt